Backtracking strategies for accelerated descent methods with smooth composite objectives: A General Fast Iterative Shrinkage/Thresholding Algorithm

 \section{A General Fast Iterative Shrinkage/Thresholding Algorithm}

-The original FISTA algorithm proposed in \cite{BeckTeboulle2009} is a very popular optimisation strategy to minimise a composite functionals $F$ like \eqref{min:prob} with rate of convergence $O(1/k^2)$.
+The FISTA algorithm proposed in \cite{BeckTeboulle2009} is a very popular optimisation strategy to minimise composite functionals $F$ like \eqref{min:prob} with convergence guarantees of order $O(1/k^2)$.
 Originally proposed by Nesterov in \cite{Nesterov2004} in the case of smooth constrained minimisation, FISTA extends Nesterov's approach for more general non-smooth functions $g$.
-A more general extension of the FISTA algorithm encoding also the strongly-convex case $\mu>0$ has been studied in \cite{ChambollePock2016}.
-Will refer to this extension in the following as GFISTA.
+In the strongly-convex case $\mu>0$ linear convergence rates have been shown in \cite{ChambollePock2016} by means of a careful study of the decay of the composite functional towards is optimal value .
+In the following, we will refer to this extension as GFISTA.

-For the sake of conciseness, we report in Algorithm \ref{alg:GFISTA} both the FISTA and GFISTA algorithms followed by the convergence result \cite[Theorem B.10]{ChambollePock2016}.
-Its proof is rather technical and can be found in \cite[Appendix B]{ChambollePock2016}: the key idea consists in defining precise decay factors in the classical descent rule for $F$ holding for every $x\in\mathcal{X}$ and for $\hat{x}=T_\tau \bar{x}$, with $\bar{x}\in\mathcal{X}$:
+For the sake of conciseness, we unify in Algorithm \ref{alg:GFISTA} the FISTA and GFISTA algorithms followed by the convergence result \cite[Theorem B.10]{ChambollePock2016}.
+Its proof is rather technical and can be found in \cite[Appendix B]{ChambollePock2016}: the key idea consists in finding a useful recursion starting from the following descent rule for $F$ holding for every $x\in\mathcal{X}$ and for $\hat{x}=T_\tau \bar{x}$, with $\bar{x}\in\mathcal{X}$:

-Inequality \eqref{descent:rule} is classically used as a starting point to study precisely convergence rates.
-The proof of such inequality is a trivial consequence of a general property holding for strongly convex functions.
+Inequality \eqref{descent:rule} is in fact classically used as a starting point to study convergence rates.
+Its proof is a trivial consequence of a general property holding for strongly convex functions.
 We report its proof in Lemma \ref{lemma:descent:proof} in the Appendix.

-The general technique to perform a convergence analysis consists in taking as element $x\in\mathcal{X}$ the convex combination of the $k$-th iterate of the algorithm $x_k$ and a generic point (such as $x^*$) and, by means of (strong) convexity assumptions, in defining an appropriate decay factor by which a recurrence relation for the algorithm starting from the initial guess $x_0$ can be derived.
-To show acceleration, a detailed study of such factor needs to be done by means of technical properties of the iterates of the algorithm and of its extrapolation parameters.
-We refer to the work of Nesterov \cite{Nesterov2004} for a review of these techniques applied to more standard cases and to \cite{ChambollePock2016} to an exhaustive survey of their applications in the context of Imaging.
+Starting from \eqref{descent:rule}, the general technique to perform a convergence analysis consists in taking as element $x\in\mathcal{X}$ the convex combination of the $k$-th iterate $x_k$ of the algorithm considered and a generic point (such as $x^*$) and, by means of (strong) convexity assumptions, in defining an appropriate decay factor by which a recurrence relation for the algorithm starting from the initial guess $x_0$ can be derived.
+To show acceleration, a detailed study of such factor needs then to be done by means of technical properties of the iterates of the algorithm and of its extrapolation parameters.
+We refer to the work of Nesterov \cite{Nesterov2004} for a review of these techniques applied to standard cases and to \cite{ChambollePock2016} to a survey on their applications in the context of Imaging.